 Yet another stunning example why curtains and blinds go hand-in-hand.
 A floral blind matched with dark vanilla drapes blends into the design and is visually soothing in a room that’s done up in bright furnishings.

-Curtains and Blinds Option #9: Pick Half and Half Curtains for a Layered Look
+#9: Pick Half and Half Curtains for a Layered Look

 If you do not like florals or colours, then treat your windows to strip blinds like these in alternating shades.
-When you are in the mood to enjoy the beautiful view outside, we suggest you to keep these opened and still enjoy the privacy it affords you!
+When you are in the mood to enjoy the beautiful view outside, we suggest you keep these open and still enjoy the privacy it affords you!

-Curtains and Blinds Option #11: Sheer and Opaque Drapes
+#11: Want Diffused Lights, Pick Sheer and Opaque Drapes

 Sheers never go out of fashion and go very well with almost all interior design styles.
 If your home enjoys a lot of natural light then do not block it out completely.
-With opaque drapes, go sheer and usher in the sunlight!
+With opaque living room blinds, go sheer and usher in the sunlight!

-Curtains and Blinds Option #12: Floor to Ceiling Drapes
+#12: For a Tall Rooms Pick Floor to Ceiling Drapes